What can we learn from other countries about staying happy this winter?

 Do you have a story to tell?

-Read a bestselling author's top writing tips and find out about a writing prize for over 50s.
+Read a bestselling author's top writing tips and find out about a prize for the over-50s.

 Sobremesa like the Spanish